United States foreign aid: Public opinion

 Foreign aid is a highly partisan issue in the United States, with liberals, on average, supporting government-funded foreign aid much more than conservatives do, who tend to prefer to provide foreign aid privately.

 Several Interviews with 1,012 adult Americans were conducted by telephone by Opinion Research Corporation in January 2011.
 Published by CNN, the response was that 81% felt that reducing aid to foreign countries was a good way to reduce the federal budget deficit, while 18% thought aid was more important than reducing deficit.
 Thomas Pogge, Director of the Global Justice Program and Leitner Professor of Philosophy and International Affairs at Yale University, has predicted that public opinion will not change even while the hardships suffered by poor people are rising, partly as a result of the Great Recession.
 Some claim the U.S. is helping corrupt governments with the aid.

-Worldwide opinion of the United States improves with contributions to developing countries.
+Australian journalists argued that the worldwide opinion of the United States improved with contributions to developing countries.

-Public knowledge of aid polls have been done assessing the knowledge of the US Public in regards to how much they know about the government's foreign aid spending.
+Public knowledge of aid polls have been done assessing the knowledge of the US public in regards to how much they know about the government's foreign aid spending.
 A poll conducted by World Public Opinion in 2010 found that the average estimate for how much of the government's budget is spent on foreign aid was 25 percent.
 The average amount proposed by the public was 10 percent of the federal government's budget be used on foreign aid.
-In actuality, less than 1 percent of the US federal budget goes towards foreign aid.
+In actuality approximately 1.17 percent of the US federal budget went towards foreign aid in 2023.
 Less than 19 percent of respondents thought that the percent of the budget that goes towards foreign aid was less than 5 percent.
 Steven Kull, director of PIPA, relates this overestimation towards an increase in hearing about foreign aid efforts during the Obama administration, but estimates of foreign aid have always been high.

 A poll conducted in 2013 by the Pew Research Center found that the majority of Americans wanted to either maintain or increase spending on all US government initiatives except foreign aid.
 This is attributed, by Alice C. Hu, to a gross misconception of how much of the federal budget is actually spent on foreign aid.